-Homemade funfetti cake is perfect for birthday celebrations!
-This vanilla cake is packed with colorful sprinkles and topped with delicious buttercream frosting.
+Every birthday calls for a homemade funfetti cake!
+This light and fluffy vanilla cake is packed with colorful sprinkles and topped with delicious buttercream frosting.
 It’s super easy to make from scratch too!

-Birthday cakes are nothing without sprinkles which is why funfetti cakes are the best for such celebrations!
-This three layered cake is packed with vanilla flavor and sprinkles.
+Birthday cakes are nothing without sprinkles which is why funfetti cakes are the best for such special occasions!
+This three layered cake is soft, moist and full of vanilla flavor and sprinkles.
 The buttercream frosting adds a rich flavor inside and out.

-Why this recipe works: This recipe is an adaptation of my popular vanilla cupcake recipe so you can count on tons of vanilla flavor as well as buttery taste.
-There is also a perfect balance of moist and fluffy texture thanks to the eggs and buttermilk.
-Bonus: this recipe can be made in three 6-inch round pans OR two 9-inch round pans.

 - Strong vanilla flavor: This recipe is an adaptation of my popular vanilla cupcake recipe so you can count on tons of vanilla as well as buttery taste.

 - Whisk together dry ingredients: flour, baking powder, baking soda and salt.
 Set aside.

 - Divide batter evenly between three 6-inch round cake pans.
-Bake at 350 F for 28 to 30 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
-Allow cakes to cool in the pan for 15 minutes before removing from the pans and transferring to a wire rack to cool completely.
-Prepare frosting.
+Bake at 350 F for 25 to 30 minutes or until a toothpick inserted in the center comes out with just a few crumbs.
+Allow cakes to cool in the pan for 10 minutes before removing and transferring to a wire rack to cool completely.

 Frequently Asked Questions